Open Solar Photovoltaic Systems Optimization

 Adegboyega (Babs) Babasola is the lead Researcher at the Sustainable Energy Applied Research Centre in the School of Applied Science and Computing at St. Lawrence College.
 There he runs the Open Solar Outdoors Test Field.

 Joshua Pearce received his PhD in Materials Engineering from the Pennsylvania State University.
 He developed the first sustainability program in the Pennsylvania State System of Higher Education as an Assistant Professor of Physics at Clarion University of Pennsylvania and helped develop the Applied Sustainability graduate program at Queen\'s University, Canada.
-He currently is an Associate Professor cross-appointed in the Department of Materials Science & Engineering and in the Department of...
+He currently is an Associate Professor cross-appointed in the Department of Materials...
 Read More →

 Saturday March 24, 2012 9:00am - 10:30am